123ishaTest/igt-docs/docs/tools/probability.md

 ## Requirements

-- It should be complete, the developer should never have to user `Math.random()` in their own scripts
+- It should be complete, the developer should never have to use `Math.random()` in their own scripts
 - Support all basic operations
 - Support custom types.
 Any type should be able to be drawn from a distribution